 When adding cherry shrimp to your fish tank, it’s crucial to be mindful of their tank mates.
 These small, colorful creatures can easily become targets for larger, more aggressive fish species.
 To create a harmonious environment and protect your cherry shrimp, follow these guidelines:

-2. Dim the lightsOpens in a new tab.: Dimming the aquarium lights or turning them off altogether during the introduction process can help reduce stress for the cherry shrimp.
+- Dim the lights: Dimming the aquarium lights or turning them off altogether during the introduction process can help reduce stress for the cherry shrimp.
 Lower light levels also make it more challenging for fish to see the shrimp, providing the newcomers with an opportunity to explore their new environment and find hiding spots.

 By following these precautions, you can help ensure a smooth and safe transition for your cherry shrimp, enabling them to thrive alongside their new tank mates.